-Brett B. Senor, M.D., is a Physician Associate for Enjoin providing guidance and support for our CDI Quality Initiatives and MS-DRG Assurance programs.
+Brett B. Senor, M.D., CRC, CCDS, is a Medical Director for Enjoin providing guidance and support for our CDI Quality Initiatives and MS-DRG Assurance programs.
 He is board-certified in Internal Medicine and has served as a Hospitalist and Physician Advisor for a large metropolitan healthcare system in North Carolina.
 In his current role with Enjoin, he assists in the development of content for CDocT® a web-based resource tool to define and capture conditions impacting hospital quality measures.
 He also provides education and training to support the quality and risk-adjustment services lines for Enjoin working with providers, clinical documentation improvement specialists and coders.

 His vast experience with both inpatient and outpatient CDI program creation and education complements the Enjoin approach to CDI across the continuum.
 He continues to educate inpatient providers on conditions impacting SOI/ROM and HCCs and performs inpatient chart reviews.
 He contributes to the education of providers regarding medical necessity capture, and educates inpatient CDI and coding staff on clinical indicators.
 With the expansion of outpatient CDI programs, he performs chart reviews for HCC diagnoses and trains outpatient CDI staff, using all documentation in both inpatient and outpatient settings.